-For the northbound direction, egress from 95 Express near Davie Blvd. is proposed through the use of a braided ramp over the northbound I-95 General Use Lanes with a connection to the northbound CD road ramp system that terminates at the east terminal intersection of the Broward Blvd. service interchange.
-This elevated braided ramp provides access to eastbound and westbound Broward Blvd. for northbound 95 Express traffic without requiring drivers to weave through the General Use Lanes.
-Ingress from the Broward Blvd. service interchange to the northbound 95 Express lanes is proposed through a braided ramp over the northbound I-95 General Use Lanes in the vicinity of NW 6th St./Sistrunk Blvd.
-This elevated braided ramp provides direct access between Broward Blvd. and the northbound Express Lanes, using the existing eastbound to northbound flyover, and westbound to northbound ramp, for access to northbound 95 Express without requiring drivers to weave through the General Use Lanes.
+For the northbound direction, egress from 95 Express near Davie Boulevard is proposed through the use of a braided ramp over the northbound I-95 General Use Lanes with a connection to the northbound CD road ramp system that terminates at the east terminal intersection of the Broward Boulevard service interchange.
+Ingress from the Broward Boulevard service interchange to the northbound 95 Express lanes is proposed through a braided ramp over the northbound I-95 General Use Lanes in the vicinity of NW 6th Street/Sistrunk Boulevard.